oracle-samples/adb-connectors/aws-quicksight/aws-quicksight-connector-guide.md

 ## Step 2: Configure TLS connection on ADB instance

 Follow the instructions in document  [`Connect with one-way TLS without a Wallet`](?lab=no-wallet).
-You need to whitelist the region CIRD block to connect.
+You need to whitelist the region CIDR block to connect.

 ![Create ACL list on ADB](./images/adding_cidr-block-in-acl-list.jpg)